 Nicole Brodeur (founding member) is a producer and angel investor based in Portland, Oregon.
 She serves on the boards of Ars Nova, the Portland Area CSA Coalition, Story Pirates Inc., One Tail at a Time PDX and the Institute of Higher Awesome Studies.
 Nicole is a founding member of Womxn Funders in Animal Rights and sits on their Leadership Council.
 She manages the Payne-Brodeur Giving Fund, which supports a variety of non-profit causes.

-We'd like to thank and recognize Alicia Robb, Chelsea Gale, Jennifer Fearing, Katie Cantrell, Kelly Witwicki, Krystal Caldwell, Leah Garces, Lydia Harris, Nirali Shah, and Stacey Owens for their contributions to GEAR's creation and initial projects.
+We'd like to thank and recognize Alicia Robb, Katie Cantrell, Krystal Caldwell, Leah Garces, Lydia Harris, and Nirali Shah for their contributions to GEAR's creation and initial projects.